Grosset & Dunlap (New York, US)

 The additional titles fill the rear of the jacket and rear jacket flap.

 Bindings are nicer than average, with white printed text and debossed decorations including the series name (along the top) and series colophon (in the middle.
 It is a bit odd that the full, spelled out name of the series is not on the jacket – as the designs on the jacket otherwise reflect the designs on the book.

 The series name is included on the half-title page.

 The title page with the G&D imprint.

 The copyright, with Macmillan, and reprint dates.
-As indicated earlier, this page was probably not reset after the last Macmillan printing of this title (1907) but the series was offered starting in 1912.
+As indicated earlier, this page was probably not reset after the last Macmillan printing of this title (1907) but the series was first offered in 1912.